 Normally I would consider it a kind of defeat for a New York Times Travel writer to beat me to the punch and write about an up-and-coming neighborhood of Athens before I did.
 But in the case of Gazi I had plenty of opportunities to 'scoop' the NYT and chose not to.
 Why?
 Because often in Greece 'up-and-coming'

-Times article was written, it is certainly now, eclipsing Psiri as the best place to be at night.
+Times article was written, it is certainly now, eclipsing Psiri as the best place for young people to be at night.

 First Visit to Gazi